irasinha04/git-practice/README.md

 # git-practice
-This is a repository for all my experimentations on github an gitbash.
+This is a repository for my practice on github an gitbash.